centreon/centreon-documentation/en/graph-views/secure-your-map-platform.md

 ![image](../assets/graph-views/output_broker_tls.png)

-To create self-signed certificate, you can create one using the following commands:
+To create a self-signed certificate, you can use the following commands:

 ```text
 openssl req -new -newkey rsa:2048 -nodes -keyout broker_private.key -out broker.csr